Slow Travel: 6 European cities you can get to by train

 Stay The Hotel Albert 1er, is a family-run hotel with elegant and functional ensuite rooms.
 It also serves up quality, local and organic products from the region.

-Travel time 2 hours to Paris via Eurostar, 8 hours from Paris by Ouigo
+Travel time from London 2 hrs to Paris via Eurostar, 4 hrs 20 mins from Paris by Ouigo

 BRUSSELS